pawlaszczyk/fqlite/readme.txt

 Author: Dirk Pawlaszczyk <pawlaszc@hs-mittweida.de>

-FQLite for SQLite is bi-licensed under the Mozilla Public License Version 2, as well as the GNU General Public License Version 3 or later.
+FQLite for SQLite is licensed under the Apache-License 2.0.

 You can modify or redistribute it under the conditions of these licenses.